BeyondTrust - Secure Remote Access and Privileged Access Management

-Managed security service providers (MSSPs) are IT service businesses that specialize in providing security-as-a-services offerings for their customers.
+Managed security service providers (MSSPs) are IT service businesses that specialize in providing security-as-a-service offerings for their customers.
 While MSPs (managed services providers) have been around for 25+ years, MSSP practices gained momentum in more recent years.

 What’s the Difference Between MSSPs and MSPs?